yam655/ina/README.rst

 a "Word Race" and press enter instead of providing a value.
 It will clear the central contest details.

+To clear the contest data, select a word war or a word race and hit enter or specify "0".
+This will clear the contest data without specifying a new contest.
+This is needed to see the normal status bar if the window is narrow enough that the contest data cannot be displayed with the normal status bar.

 Screen shots
 ------------